-Covered Health Care Service The Amount You Pay Network The Amount You Pay Out-of-Network What are the Limitations & Exceptions?
-Freestanding center or in a Physician's office: Freestanding center or in a Physician's office: 20% at a freestanding center or in a Physician's office 40% at a freestanding center or in a Physician's office Outpatient Hospital- based center: Outpatient Hospital- based center: 20% at an outpatient Hospital-based 40% at an outpatient Hospital-based center center For dialysis services, Out-of-Network Benefits are not available.
-Does the Amount Network No- Network You Pay Apply to the Out-of-Pocket Limit?
-Yes Yes out of 1 donot Limit.
-Freestanding center or in a Physician's office Freestanding center or in a Physician's office Yes Yes 163 Outpatient Hospital- based center Outpatient Hospital- based center Yes Yes Does the Annual Network Non-Network Deductible Apply?
-Yes Yes Freestanding center or in a Physician's Freestanding center or in a Physician's office office Yes Yes Outpatient Hospital- based center Outpatient Hospital- based center Yes Yes
+Covered Health Care Service The Amount You Pay Network The Amount You Pay Out-of-Network What are the Limitations & Exceptions? a Copayment, Coinsurance or Both.
+Freestanding center or in a Physician's office: Freestanding center or in a Physician's office: 20% at a freestanding center or in a Physician's office 40% at a freestanding center or in a Physician's office Outpatient Hospital- based center: Outpatient Hospital- based center: 20% at an outpatient Hospital-based center 40% at an outpatient Hospital-based center For dialysis services, Out-of-Network Benefits are not available.
+Does the Amount You Network Non-Network Pay Apply to the Out- of-Pocket Limit?
+Yes Yes OFFOCKET LITTIC?
+Freestanding center or in a Physician's office Freestanding center or in a Physician's office Yes Yes Outpatient Hospital- based center Outpatient Hospital- based center Yes Yes Does the Annual Deductible Apply?
+Network Non-Network Yes Yes Freestanding center or in a Physician's office Freestanding center or in a Physician's office Yes Yes Outpatient Hospital- based center Outpatient Hospital- based center Yes Yes